Applications for this role are now closed.

 On this page Skip this page navigation

-We received 41 applications for this job opportunity.
+We received less than 10 applications for this job opportunity.

 All applications received on or before the closing date are screened against the qualifications outlined below.
 Applicants who meet the qualifications will be invited to continue in the hiring process.

 The Ontario Digital Service (ODS) is a hub of technologists, designers and digital government experts who deliver user-centred products and digital policies using agile processes and data-driven methods.
 We collaborate with ministry partners to deliver services that make interacting with the government simpler and easier for people and businesses.
 We are responsible for leading the digital and data transformation of our province's public sector — a transformation that has become even more important since the start of the COVID-19 pandemic.
 We tackle complex public problems, from digital identity to responsible use of AI technology, by building a people-centred approach to the design and delivery of government services, programs and policy.